Category: Estates | Inheritances

 The person who is potentially leaving an inheritance or passing on assets for you will be able to make plans for it to go to you in particular and no one else.
 This is called Estate Planning.
 If they wish to do this, they should do it in the here and now.

 A Consent Order is a document outlining the financial arrangement between you and your ex-spouse.
 It needs to be approved by the court and when it is, it becomes legally binding.
 This order can prevent a former spouse from making a claim for finances in the future.

 In conclusion, there are several things to consider when it comes to divorce and inheritance.
 Some couples are surprised by their legal position and some are more aware.
 If you are not sure of all the facts and how your situation may be viewed legally, it’s always worth speaking to a divorce lawyer with experience in inheritance cases.

 About TriMark Legal Funding

-TriMark Legal Funding was founded in 2003 and is one of America's leading national lawsuit funding companies.
-TriMark provides pre-settlement funding and post-settlement funding, sometimes called 'lawsuit loans', to injured plaintiffs throughout the United States.
-We offer funding on hundreds of different types of legal claims including personal injury loans, employment litigation funding, workplace injury lawsuit funding, workers compensation loans, mass tort litigation funding, and multidistrict litigation funding.
+TriMark Legal Funding was founded in 2003 and is one of America’s leading national lawsuit funding companies.
+TriMark provides pre-settlement funding and post-settlement funding, sometimes called ‘lawsuit loans’, to injured plaintiffs throughout the United States.
+We offer funding on hundreds of different types of legal claims including auto accident loans, employment litigation funding, workplace injury lawsuit funding, workers compensation loans, mass tort litigation funding, and multidistrict litigation funding.